IGA-LBM: Isogeometric lattice Boltzmann method: Introduction

 \section{Introduction}

 The lattice Boltzmann method (LBM) has emerged as a powerful mesoscopic computational framework for simulating fluid flows, offering inherent advantages in handling complex boundary conditions, multiphase interactions, and highly transient phenomena~\cite{chen1998lattice}.
-Rooted in the kinetic theory of gases, LBM discretizes the Boltzmann transport equation to model fluid dynamics through the evolution of particle distribution functions on a discrete lattice.
-This approach bypasses the direct solution of the Navier-Stokes equations, enabling efficient parallelization and adaptability to irregular geometries~\cite{succi2001lattice, kruger2017lattice}.
-Over the past three decades, LBM has found widespread applications into diverse fields, including porous media flows \cite{guo2002lattice}, microfluidics \cite{zhang2011lattice}, and biomedical engineering \cite{liu2012lattice}.
+Rooted in the kinetic theory of gases, LBM discretises the Boltzmann transport equation to model fluid dynamics through the evolution of particle distribution functions on a discrete lattice.
+This approach bypasses the direct solution of the Navier--Stokes equations, enabling efficient parallelisation and adaptability to irregular geometries~\cite{succi2001lattice, kruger2017lattice}.
+Over the past three decades, LBM has found widespread application in diverse fields, including porous media flows \cite{guo2002lattice}, microfluidics \cite{zhang2011lattice}, and biomedical engineering \cite{liu2012lattice}.

 Despite its computational merits, traditional Cartesian-grid-based LBM faces significant challenges in accurately resolving flows over curved or intricate geometries.
 The stair-step approximation of boundaries introduces geometric errors that propagate as spurious forces and degrade boundary layer predictions, as shown in Fig.~\ref{fig:airfoil-staircase}.
-Although interpolation-based boundary treatments~\cite{bouzidi2001momentum}, cut-cell methods~\cite{fei2017consistent}, and immersed boundary techniques~\cite{feng2004immersed} have been proposed to mitigate these issues, they often compromise numerical stability, introduce interpolation artifacts, or incur prohibitive computational costs.
-These limitations motivate a geometrically faithful yet computationally efficient framework that preserves the simplicity of LBM and removes geometric discretization errors.
+Although interpolation-based boundary treatments~\cite{bouzidi2001momentum}, cut-cell methods~\cite{fei2017consistent}, volumetric boundary treatments~\cite{hoefnagel2025second}, and immersed boundary techniques~\cite{feng2004immersed} have been proposed to mitigate these issues, they often compromise numerical stability, introduce interpolation artefacts, or incur prohibitive computational costs.
+These limitations motivate a geometrically faithful yet computationally efficient framework that preserves the simplicity of LBM and removes geometric discretisation errors.